Purrrrrr/helvetinkone/README.md

 # Helvetinkone - A small multimedia show designed to entertain scouts in a contest

+This thing might be a bit hard to understand if you're not fluent in Finnish.
 Instructions: open sampo.html and enter any six character code with the characters 1 to 9 or A with no repeating characters.
 Enjoy the madness.

-You can also try to run it from [github.io](http://purrrrrr.github.io/helvetinkone/sampo.html "Demo")
+You can also try to run it from [github.io](http://purrrrrr.github.io/helvetinkone/sampo.html "Demo") or play around with the [test tool](http://purrrrrr.github.io/helvetinkone/sampo-test.html).

 # Artwork sources